Biometric Tracking and Tuberculosis Treatment in India

 India, where this evaluation took place, accounts for over 27 percent of global TB cases, with almost 2.7 million cases diagnosed in 2018 1.
 Ninety-seven percent of all new TB cases can be effectively treated with first-line antibiotics, which in India are available at no cost to the patient.
 However, poor access to care, fear of social stigma, low levels of knowledge about the disease, and a stringent medication regimen make early detection and treatment adherence challenging.

 The Government of India implements the World Health Organization’s protocol, Directly Observe Therapy, Short Course (DOTS).
 Following DOTS, patients ingest their TB treatment under direct observation of trained providers based at local care centers.
 The Indian Government also has decentralized public-private partnerships with local NGOs.
 Operation ASHA (OpASHA) is the largest NGO delivering primary care to TB patients in India and operates DOTS centers in several states.
 One TB provider often serves one catchment area, which covers nearly 40,000 individuals.
 They are tasked with detecting cases, directly observing patients taking their medication at DOTS centers, and rapidly following up with patients who miss a treatment dose.
 Patient information is all recorded using a paper-based system which is both time-consuming and error prone.
-Providers receive an average salary of Rs 5,600 (US$90 at the time of the evaluation) per month as well as financial bonuses based on the number of new TB cases they identify.
+Providers receive an average salary of INR 5,600 (US$90 at the time of the evaluation) per month as well as financial bonuses based on the number of new TB cases they identify.